cocos/cocos-docs/source/en/scripting/life-cycle-callbacks.md

 # Life cycle callback

 Cocos Creator provides the life cycle callback function for component script.
 As long as the user defines a specific callback function,Creator will execute the script in a specific period, users do not need to manually call them.

-Currently, the life-cycle callback functions provided for users are:
+Currently, the major life-cycle callback functions provided for users are:

  - onLoad
  - start